 Writing A Vision Statement For Your Business

-So many of us start businesses because we see an opportunity to make something better, to quit our 9 to 5, to pursue a dream.
-But what happens after we jump in?
-While there’s plenty to do day-to-day, we need to take the time to look beyond today and tomorrow to build a strong and thriving business.
-We need to take control of the clock, as much as possible, and move forward, instead of having time move us.
+We’re busy people, with busy jobs, and while there’s plenty to do day-to-day, it’s critical that we take the time to look beyond today and tomorrow to build a strong and thriving business.
+We need to take control of the clock, as much as possible, instead of having time move us.